vishalgpt579/Project/README.md

 # Project
-Files pertaining to college project will be shared on this repository
+Files related college project will be shared on this repository